fahdi/theme-my-login/readme.txt

 == Changelog ==

+= 4.2 =
+* Added the option to send e-mails in HTML format
+* Fixed a bug that broke custom user role links if all links were deleted

 = 4.1.2 =
 * Added the ability to change main login page ID (Only needed for debugging)